Red dwarf: Definition

 The term "red dwarf" when used to refer to a star does not have a strict definition.
-One of the earliest uses of the term was in 1915, used simply to contrast "red" dwarf stars from hotter "blue" dwarf stars.
+One of the earliest uses of the term was in 1915, used simply to contrast "red" dwarf stars with hotter "blue" dwarf stars.
 It became established use, although the definition remained vague.
 In terms of which spectral types qualify as red dwarfs, different researchers picked different limits, for example K8–M5 or "later than K5".
 Dwarf M star, abbreviated dM, was also used, but sometimes it also included stars of spectral type K.

 In modern usage, the definition of a red dwarf still varies.
-When explicitly defined, it typically includes late K- and early to mid-M-class stars, but in many cases it is restricted just to M-class stars.
+When explicitly defined, it typically includes late K- and early to mid-M-class stars, but in many cases it is restricted to M-class stars.
 In some cases all K stars are included as red dwarfs, and occasionally even earlier stars.

 The most recent surveys place the coolest true main-sequence stars into spectral types L2 or L3.
 At the same time, many objects cooler than about M6 or M7 are brown dwarfs, insufficiently massive to sustain hydrogen-1 fusion.
 This gives a significant overlap in spectral types for red and brown dwarfs.
 Objects in that spectral range can be difficult to categorize.